-NASA’s amazing space telescope will peer 13.5 billion years into the past
+NASA’s amazing space telescope will peer 13.7 billion years into the past

 Unprecedented challenges

 When engineers began considering the JWST in 1996, they needed 10 technologies that didn’t yet exist.
-Those included a 21.3-foot diameter mirror that had to be broken up into 18 individual parts but work as a unit, and five tennis court-size sunshields to block the sun’s radiation and cool the telescope temperature down to -388˚ Fahrenheit.
-The assemblage in its entirety had to fold up to fit inside a 16-foot diameter Ariane rocket fairing and be programmed to unfurl a million miles away.
+Those included a 21.3-foot diameter mirror that had to be broken up into 18 individual parts but work as a unit, and five tennis court-size sunshields to block the sun’s radiation and cool the telescope temperature down to -388˚F. The assemblage in its entirety had to fold up to fit inside a 16-foot diameter Ariane rocket fairing and be programmed to unfurl a million miles away.
 It also required a new generation of detectors more sensitive than previous ones.

 Bill Ochs, Goddard Space Flight Center